mitegvg/AI-Text-Prompt-to-Video-Face-Animation/README.md

 npm i
 ```

+## Dockerfile

+There is a dockerfile, if you wish to create a complete image with all the needed libraries, and makes it much easier for you.

 ## Pre-trained Models

-Download the following pre-trained models to `examples/ckpt` folder for testing your own animation.
+Download the following pre-trained models to `examples/ckpt` folder for testing your own animation. (if you followed the previous step of setup.sh you don't need to do this again)

 |               Model               |                                     Link to the model                                      |
 | :-------------------------------: | :----------------------------------------------------------------------------------------: |